What is Human-in-the-Loop Machine Learning: Why & How HITL Used in AI?

 In today’s era, mechanization taking place everywhere with a new age of development in more automated systems, applications, and robots, etc. Machine learning and AI are the leading cutting-edge technologies giving automation a new dimension with more tasks performed by machines itself.

 Though, nowadays many tasks can be independently performed by AI-enabled devices, systems or machines without the help of humans.
 But developing such machines is not possible without the help of humans.
 So, Human-in-the-Loop or HITL is a model or concept requires human interaction.

 What is Human-in-the-Loop?

 Human-in-the-loop (HITL), basically you can say, is the process of leveraging the power of the machine and human intelligence to create machine learning-based AI models.
 HITL describes the process when the machine or computer system is unable to solve a problem, needs human intervention like involving in both the training and testing stages of building an algorithm, for creating a continuous feedback loop allowing the algorithm to give every time better results.

 Humans annotate or label data then give to the machine learning algorithm to learn from such and take decisions from such predictions.
 And then humans also involve in tuning the model to improve its accuracy.
 And finally, these people test and validate the model by scoring its outputs, when machine learning algorithms not able to make the right decisions or gives incorrect decisions.

 Why Human-in-the-Loop Machine Learning is used?

 If you have a sufficient amount of datasets, an ML algorithm can easily make decisions with accuracy just learned from these datasets.
-But before that machine needs to get learn from the certain amount and quality of data sets, how to properly identify the right criteria and thus comes to the right results.
+But before that machine needs to get learn from a certain amount and quality of data sets, how to properly identify the right criteria and thus comes to the right results.